desmos-labs/primer/phases/phase-1/challenges/level-1.md

 - [Refer a friend](#refer-a-friend)

 ## Refer a friend
-The first challenge is the one that allows you to refer a friend.
+The first challenge is to refer a friend.
 For safety purposes and to avoid scams or spams, it is divided into two steps:

 1. Referring a friend, that you need to complete if you want to refer another user.
-2. Accepting a referral, that you need to complete if another user has referred you and you want to accept such referral.
+2. Accepting a referral, that you need to complete if another user has referred you and you want to accept the referral.

 Please note that you will receive **20 points** per each user that accepts your referral, and the referred person will receive **20 points** too upon accepting your referral.